 Indeed, defining a suitable niche will place the brand in a much smaller market and this will not only mean less competition but also a better chance of connecting with the right customers.
-With a well defined niche, the implementation of PR campaigns get even easier because it then becomes easy to narrow down on the journalists to contact for the campaign.
+With a well defined niche, the implementation of PR campaigns get even easier.
+This is because it then becomes easy to target the right journalists for this campaign.

 Business plans are essential for long-term growth or assessment over time and the very same can be said about a marketing strategy.
-In the case of luxury brands, there is often significant financial backing to counter potential pitfalls but regardless, there should always be a clear and concise marketing strategy to ensure nothing goes to waste during the process.
+In the case of luxury brands, there is often significant financial backing to counter potential pitfalls.
+Even so, there should always be a clear and concise marketing strategy to ensure nothing goes to waste during the process.